-How To Copy File in Linux (Terminal, Command Line)
+How To Rename File in Linux (Terminal, Command Line)

-By: Gunawan, Updated: February 9, 2025 copy file linux
+By: Gunawan, Updated: November 1, 2025 rename file linux

-File in linux computer system can be created, copied, moved, renamed, modified, grown, shrunk, and deleted.
+File in linux computer system can be renamed, created, copied, moved, modified, grown, shrunk, and deleted.
 In some cases, software programs that are executed on the computer handle these operations, the user can also modify these files directly via terminal using command line.

 Install Chrome on Centos 8 (via Terminal using Linux command)

-By: Gunawan, Updated: February 6, 2025 centos chrome
+By: Gunawan, Updated: October 25, 2025 centos chrome

 Google Chrome is a cross-platform web browser and most widely used as a proprietary freeware application.
 It is developed by Google and used for accessing the internet and first released for Microsoft Windows built with free software components and was later ported to Linux including centos 8.

-By: Gunawan, Updated: February 5, 2025 copy directory linux
+By: Gunawan, Updated: October 22, 2025 linux commands

 How To “ZIP” and “UNZIP” on Linux (via Terminal)

-By: Gunawan, Updated: January 31, 2025 zip unzip on linux
+By: Gunawan, Updated: October 6, 2025 zip unzip on linux

 How to zip and unzip on linux.
 These programs are typically packaged in a linux distribution for supporting system includes Debian, Fedora, CentOS, OpenSUSE, Arch Linux, Ubuntu and many others.
 You can easily execute these command line via terminal on your system.